-Partial metering is one of four modes found mostly on Canon cameras to help measure a subject’s brightness, enabling the photographer to take a correct exposure.
-Spot metering on Nikon cameras work very similar to partial metering on Canon cameras.
-However for Canon users, some models come with both spot and partial metering modes.
+Partial metering is one of four modes found mostly on Canon cameras to help measure a subject’s brightness.
+This enables the photographer to take a correct exposure depending on the lighting conditions at hand.

 What is the difference between Partial and Spot metering modes?

 Partial and spot metering modes work very similar.
 The difference being, partial metering takes the exposure from approximately 6.5% of the viewfinder area, whereas for spot metering the brightness is measured using just 2.5% of the scenery.